-In July Icelandair returns to regional Denmark, offering flights to Billund from Iceland multiple times a week.
+Icelandair offers flights to Billund a few times a week.

-Read all you need to know about Icelandair resuming flights to Billund this summer, including current restrictions.
+Read all you need to know about Icelandair flights to Billund, including current restrictions, including the latest entry requirements and practical information.

 You may not have heard of this small town in regional Denmark, but Billund probably features in some of your fondest childhood memories.
 How so?
 This is where Lego was born, way back in 1932.